Square (video game company): 1995–1999: Move to PlayStation

-Several properties were created or renewed during this period.
+Several properties were introduced during this period.
 These included Parasite Eve, based on a novel of the same name by Hideaki Sena; Front Mission, which began on the Super Famicom but was transferred to the PlayStation beginning with its second entry; and the Final Fantasy spin-off series Chocobo, starring an incarnation of the titular mascot character.
+As Square was estranged from Nintendo at the time, the company supported other platforms including the WonderSwan and Windows.
+Late in the PlayStation's lifecycle, Square continued to support the console with multiple releases, such as Threads of Fate (1999) and Vagrant Story (2000).
+The company also began work on PlayOnline, a digital storefront and a platform for online game services and web content.

-During the mid-1990s, Square launched an initiative to give teams of younger staff members a chance to create experimental titles on smaller budgets.
+During the late 1990s, Square launched an initiative to give teams of younger staff members a chance to create experimental titles on smaller budgets.
 Among such titles were Xenogears, Soukaigi, and Another Mind.
-Also during the mid-to-late 1990s, several staff members departed Square due to creative differences or a desire to work on their own projects.
+Around this time, several staff members departed Square due to creative differences or a desire to work on their own projects.
 These included Takahashi and Tanaka, Fujioka, Nishi, Kikuta, Mitsuda, and Mana artist Shinichi Kameoka.
 In April 2000, Suzuki was appointed Square's new President, while Takechi became a company chairman.
 Also at this time, two outside directors were appointed, Kenichi Ohmae of Ohmae & Associates and Makoto Naruke of Microsoft.
 The corporate reshuffle was intended to strengthen Square's overseas connections and bring in technical and administrative support for future digital and online content.
 Alongside this, Yoichi Wada joined the company as a company director and eventually COO.
 In August 2000, Square was listed on Tokyo Stock Exchange's first section, which includes the largest companies on the exchange.

+2000–2003: The Spirits Within, final years

-While their relations with Nintendo remained poor, Square supported other platforms including the WonderSwan and Windows.
-Support for the PlayStation continued late into its lifecycle with multiple releases including Threads of Fate (1999) and Vagrant Story (2000).
-The company also began work on PlayOnline, a platform to host the company's online store and web content as well as online services for their games.
-Sakaguchi was mostly based in Hawaii by this point; in addition to leading production on Final Fantasy IX (2000), he also worked at the 1997-established Square Pictures studio on a feature film based on the Final Fantasy series.
-Called Final Fantasy: The Spirits Within, it was planned as Sakaguchi's first push towards cross-media storytelling; however, the project ran over budget and ended up costing Square and co-producer Columbia Pictures US$137 million.
-During this period, Sakaguchi also created the concept for Final Fantasy XI, the company's first MMORPG, developed by the Chrono team and led by Ishii.
+In addition to leading production on Final Fantasy IX (2000), Sakaguchi also worked at the 1997-established Square Pictures studio on a Final Fantasy feature film.
+Titled Final Fantasy: The Spirits Within, it was planned as Sakaguchi's first push towards cross-media storytelling; however, the project ran over budget and ended up costing Square and co-producer Columbia Pictures US$137 million.
+Upon its release in 2001, The Spirits Within was met with mixed critical reception, and grossed only $85 million.
+Labeled as a box-office bomb, the film damaged Square's finances, and led to the closure of Square Pictures.